geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 [Rustdesk](https://rustdesk.com) was perfect!

-A few minute process of installing rustdesk took 30 minutes or so...
-Thanks to constant disconnects and waiting 5 minutes between 1 minute bursts.
+30 minutes or so later...
+Thanks teamviewer..
+I had rustdesk installed and was able to move forward.

-10/10 would recommend RustDesk.
-Plus you can self host the server portion if you want.
+If you are using teamviewer I highly recommend switching to RustDesk.
+You can even self host the server portion if you want.

 From there used Rufus to put on the USB and then had plug ethernet into laptop along with the fresh USB.